-Five Acres High School is an academy in the Greenshaw Learning Trust.
+Five Acres High School is an academy the Greenshaw Learning Trust.

 The formal, legal governing body for all schools in the Greenshaw Learning Trust is the Board of Trustees.
-It is made up of 9 Trustees and the Chair of the board of Trustees is Roger Mills.
-It meets each half term, six times per year and usually follows Governing Body meetings in all the schools.
+It is made up of nine Trustees and the Chair of the board of Trustees, Anne Spackman.
+It meets each half term, six times per year and usually follows governing body meetings in all the schools.

 The Greenshaw Learning Trust is one single organisation.
 It is a single employer for all teachers and support staff in all schools.
 It is also the admissions authority for all schools.

 The Board of Trustees delegates the governance of its schools in large part to the governing body and leadership team in the school.
 There are certain functions that it does not delegate because these have to remain with the board of Trustees and be carried out across the entire organisation.
 These are mostly the functions that relate to finance, legal and human resources.

 The Board has a number of committees to carry our scrutiny functions.
 Governing bodies are special Committees of the Board of Trustees.
 The minutes of all governing bodies are received and scrutinised by the Board of Trustees.

 The scheme of delegation defines the relationship between the Board of Trustees and the Governing Body.
 It stipulates what is delegated to the Governing Body, what is expected from Governing Body in terms of scrutiny of headteachers and leadership teams and how the School/Governing Body communicates with the Board.